Aditya Nagpal

 Now let's explore how Wisemonk helps you establish and scale captive operations efficiently.

-Why choose Wisemonk EOR to establish captive centers in India?[toc=How Wisemonk helps]
+Why choose Wisemonk EOR to establish captive centers in India?

-Wisemonk is a leading Employer of Record (EOR) in India, specializing in helping international companies set up and manage Global Capability Centers (GCCs) and captive centers in India.
+Wisemonk is a trusted India-native Employer of Record (EOR) in India, specializing in helping international companies set up and manage Global Capability Centers (GCCs) and captive centers in India.
 With deep local expertise and a proven track record, We streamline the entire process, allowing you to focus on your core business while we handle the complexities of Indian operations.

 Here’s how Wisemonk support your captive centers in India: